TaleSpire-Modding/SetInjectionFlag/README.md

 ## Changelog
 ```
+* 2.6.0 Logging upgrade, Migrate to use BepInEx logging framework instead
 * 2.5.2 Seats Fix
 * 2.5.1 TaleWeaver Lite Fix
 * 2.5.0 Updated build, depenencies and to use the most up to date Talespire dlls for compatibility.